Dinu-Loredana/angular-credit-card/README.md

    *dirty = user has changed the value of the field
    More: https://angular.io/api/forms/AbstractControl

+9. If there are more inputs that need to be validated, create a reusable input component

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.8.

 ## Development server